 But with so many different burglar alarm systems available – which do you choose?
 The first thing to understand is what you want your alarm to do.

-The primary functions of an intruder alarm is to deter would be burglars from attempting to enter your property, and if they do break-in you’ll want to alert someone – but who?
+The primary function of an intruder alarm is to deter would-be burglars from attempting to enter your property, and if they do break in you’ll want to alert someone – but who?

 That all depends on the type of alarm system you have installed.
 Typically it boils down to choosing a wired or wireless alarm system – that is monitored or unmonitored.
 We outline these in a bit more detail below…

-What are the main types of intruder alarm system?
+What are the main types of intruder alarm systems?

 What is an Unmonitored alarm system?